Ron Sundergill, Senior Director

 Lynn Davis joined NPCA in April 2008 to open and manage a new, strategic field office in Nevada.
 The daughter of a forest ranger, Lynn grew up instilled with a sense of responsibility to protect and conserve.
 An award-winning writer and communications professional, Lynn has worked for years as a consultant to national parks and museums directing message strategy and designing leading-edge interpretive programs throughout the U.S. She is the former owner of a Las Vegas-based firm specializing in traditional and New Media strategies.
 Prior, she worked with Discovery Communications and technology partners in pioneering handheld multimedia presentations for the U.S. Centennial of Flight and the Smithsonian.
 With an avid interest in outdoor travel, Lynn has trekked to Mount Everest, rafted through the Grand Canyon twice, hiked throughout the West, and was a founding board member of an environmental science school.

-Neal Desai, Pacific Region Associate Director
+Neal Desai, Director of Field Operations, Pacific Region

 Kari Kiser, Senior Program Coordinator, Pacific Regional Office